Pure narrowband photon-pair generation in a monolithic cavity: Results

 We subsequently measured the unconditioned second-order autocorrelation $g_{ss}^{(2)}$ of the signal using an HBT fiber interferometer in the signal arm.
 This measurement provides an indirect way to estimate the effective number of modes $K$ as $g_{ss}^{(2)}(0)\approx1+1/K$~\cite{christ2011probing}.
-Figure~\ref{fig:spectralpurity} presents the measured spectral purity of the central cavity mode for different pump pulse lengths, and the corresponding simulated theoretical curves for Gaussian and square pump pulses, since, due to the pulse shaping characteristics of our pump system, the longer pulses have a temporal profile that lies between a Gaussian and a square pulse.
-The measured values align with the expected spectral decorrelation by pump pulses broader than the cavity mode (see Sec.~\ref{sec:theory}), reaching an experimental maximum spectral purity of $P_\mathrm{M} = (96.2\pm2.7)\%$ using a 0.96~ns pump pulse.
+Figure~\ref{fig:spectralpurity}\nobreak(a) presents the measured spectral purity of the central cavity mode for different pump pulse lengths and the corresponding simulated theoretical curves for Gaussian and square pump pulses, since, due to the pulse shaping characteristics of our pump system, the longer pulses have a temporal profile that lies between a Gaussian and a square pulse.
+The measured values align with the expected spectral decorrelation by pump pulses broader than the cavity mode discussed in Sec.~\ref{sec:theory}, reaching an experimental maximum spectral purity of $P_\mathrm{M} = (96.2\pm2.7)\%$ using a 0.96~ns pump pulse.
 For the shortest pump pulses, the purity decreases because the broader pulses have some non-zero overlap with the adjacent modes, and the two etalons are insufficient to filter them out; moreover, when the pulses get shorter, the noise floor becomes more significant.
+Consequently, spectral purities approaching 100\%, as predicted by theory, cannot be realized.